Appdynamics/DevNet-Labs/labs/appd-apm-java-101/lab-exercise-03.md

 ![APPD LOGO](./assets/images/appd-logo.png)
-# Install the AppDynamics Java APM Agent
+# Install the Java APM Agent

 In this exercise you will need to do the following:
 - Upload the Java agent file to your "Application VM"